Andrey Rublev: 2019: Top 10 wins, second ATP title

 Rublev opened 2019 by making the round of sixteen in Doha at a tournament in which he had been the runner-up in the previous year.
 This loss came at the hand of the fifth seeded Nikoloz Basilashvili who defeated Rublev in straight sets in only 61 minutes.
-Next, in the 2019 Australian Open, Rublev lost in four sets in the first round to American Mackenzie McDonald.
+Next, in the 2019 Australian Open, Rublev lost in the first round in four sets to American Mackenzie McDonald.

-In the Hamburg European Open, Rublev achieved his second win over a top 10 player by defeating the top seed and World No. 4 Dominic Thiem in the quarterfinals.
-He lost to Georgian 4th seed Nikoloz Basilashvili in the final.
+In the Hamburg European Open, Rublev achieved his second win over a top 10 player by defeating the top seed and world No. 4, Dominic Thiem, in the quarterfinals.
+He lost to fourth seed Nikoloz Basilashvili in the final.

-In August, Rublev had the biggest win of his career so far at the Western & Southern Open in Cincinnati, Ohio, where he defeated World No. 3 Roger Federer in the third round in straight sets, handing Federer his fastest loss in some sixteen years.
+In August, Rublev had the biggest win of his career so far at the Western & Southern Open in Cincinnati, where he defeated world No. 3, Roger Federer, in the third round in straight sets, handing Federer his fastest loss in some sixteen years.
 Rublev then went onto to lose to the tournament's eventual winner Daniil Medvedev in the quarterfinals.

 At the US Open, the unseeded Rublev defeated eighth seed Stefanos Tsitsipas in four sets in the first round.
 In the second round, Rublev won the first set against Gilles Simon, but Simon retired early in the second set, sending Rublev into the third round.
 There he defeated Australian Nick Kyrgios in straight sets, catapulting him to the round of 16 at a Grand Slam tournament for the second time.
 There, he lost in straight sets to Matteo Berrettini.

 Later in the 2019 campaign, Rublev lost in the second round to Fabio Fognini, in straight sets, at the China Open in Beijing, after having beaten Grigor Dimitrov in the first round.

-On his 22nd birthday, Rublev won his second ATP title at the Kremlin Cup, defeating the Frenchman Adrian Mannarino, in straight sets in the final.
+On his 22nd birthday, Rublev won his second ATP title at the Kremlin Cup, defeating Frenchman Adrian Mannarino in straight sets in the final.